 Like we said, it will feel a little weird seeing that big number at first and having some money pumping into your bank.
 But don't forget our little piece of advice earlier of paying the bigger bills first (if this applies to you), because then you can manage the rest of your money so much easier.

-When you do finalise the amount of money you can spend, don't be tempted to spend it all straight away, whether that's on drinking and social events, or buying a bunch of random decorations and notepads for your uni room.
-Yes, it's tempting, but those who do this will be way more likely to find themselves in trouble towards the end of the year.
+When you do finalise the amount of money you can spend, don't be tempted to spend it all straight away!
+Yes, it's tempting, but those who do this will be way more likely to find themselves in trouble towards the end of the semester.